 Transaction cycle Description of risk Work completed Assurance gained & issues arising Valuation of property, plant and equipment The Council revalues its assets on a rolling basis over a five year period.
 The Code requires that the Council ensures that the carrying value at the balance sheet date is not materially different from the current value.
 This represents a significant estimate by management in the financial statements.
 We have undertaken the following work in relation to this risk: reviewed management's processes and assumptions for the calculation of the estimate. reviewed the competence, expertise and objectivity of any management experts used. reviewed the instructions issued to valuation experts and the scope of their work discussed with the Council's valuer about the basis on which the valuation was carried out, challenging the key assumptions. reviewed and challenged the information used by the valuer to ensure it was robust and consistent with our understanding. performed testing of revaluations made during the year to ensure they were input correctly into the Council's asset register Evaluated the assumptions made by management for those assets not revalued during the year and how management satisfied themselves that these were not materially different to current value.
-Our audit work to date has not identified any significant issues in respect of the PPE valuation risk.
-Our testing is in progress for: HRA valuation review of the final valuation report due at the end of May 2017.
+Our audit work has not identified any significant issues in respect of the PPE valuation risk.